wladmis/xext-rexsec/README.rst

                  On non-Linux systems you should provide only full pathname to the executable, any others will be ignored.

+SpyMode          When enabled, allow to temporary grant to a client an   ``False``
+                 ability to read other clients property (but do not change them) via following keypress combination:
+                 ``Control-Alt-Equal (=)``.
+To revoke the ability, use ``Control-Alt-Shift-Equal (=)``.
+                 It can be useful for screen sharing.
+                 There can be only one client in the SpyMode at the time.
 ================ ======================================================= =============

 NOTE